FuzzyBunnys/FusorResearchReading/index.md

 ## How Does Invention Occur?
 **Videos**
 - [Everything is a Remix](https://www.youtube.com/watch?v=nJPERZDfyWc) - Kirby Ferguson - A wonderful video about how the essence of creativity and innovation is recombination.
 I have watched this multiple times.
+- [Looms, Weaving and Cumulative Culture](https://www.youtube.com/watch?v=yi7rYDkdSBA) - Christopher Buckley - Fascinating 3-part series about the cultural transmission of knowledge in the context of looms and weaving in southeast asia.
+Lots of great tidbits.

 **Interviews**
 - [Conversations with Tyler - Peter Thiel](https://conversationswithtyler.com/episodes/peter-thiel/) - Tyler Cowen's interview series is always worth your time, but in particular this discussion with Peter Thiel is fascinating.
 Thiel's thesis around technological stagnation is I think rather well known at this point, and here you get to listen to a very good summary of it.
 The first step in solving a problem is understanding that you have one.